playest/ev3rust/versionB/readme.md

-version with ev3dev-lang-rust expanded taken from the parent directory
+Version with ev3dev-lang-rust expanded taken from the parent directory.

+Completion works.